Accelerator and Brake: Dynamic Persuasion with Dead Ends: Introduction

 \subsection{Applications}

-The dynamic persuasion framework developed in this paper offers insights into a variety of real-world scenarios where a knowledgeable principal seeks to guide an agent's decision to terminate an uncertain endeavor, particularly when monetary incentives are absent and the principal's preference over the agent's stopping time is non-monotonic.
+Our analysis of dynamic persuasion in strategic experimentation sheds light on a broad class of real-world environments in which a privately informed principal seeks to influence an agent's exit decision.
+This is particularly relevant in scenarios where monetary transfers are precluded and the principal exhibits non-monotonic time preferences.

-\textbf{R\&D Project Management.} The first potential application of our model is about ending R\&D projects in technology companies.
-Such decisions, including whether to cease funding an R\&D project or shut down an entire R\&D business line, are among the most common decision problems faced by tech firms.
-Within the context of our model, the agent can be understood as the individual with the authority to make such decisions, such as the investor or the CEO, while the principal can be interpreted as a non-decision-maker within the organization, such as a board member or department head.
-Since these interactions occur within the organization, material incentives may not be applicable.
-Instead, principals can guide the agent's decisions by their exclusive knowledge about factors influencing the agent's payoffs, such as market trends, competitor activities, or even the dissatisfaction of higher-level investors.
+\textbf{R\&D Project Management.} A salient application of our model concerns the management of R\&D projects in technology companies, specifically the decision to terminate underperforming projects.
+In our model, the agent represents the executive with authority of termination decisions, such as the CEO or department head, while the principal corresponds to an informed non-decision-maker, such as a board member or an external consultant.
+Since monetary transfers are typically precluded in such interactions within a firm's hierarchy, the principal have to rely on disclosing payoff-relevant information to influence the agent's termination decisions (e.g., their exclusive knowledge or sources on market dynamics, competitor progress, or investor satisfaction).

-\textbf{Corporate or Individual Career Transitions.} The bandit framework also describes many strategic transitions faced by organizations and individuals.
-Consider a tech startup (agent) launching with a groundbreaking but unproven product concept.
-Despite initial seed funding, if user acquisition remains stubbornly low, the founders face a critical decision between burning through remaining capital chasing the original dream and pivoting—by targeting a niche market or by repurposing their core technology for an entirely different application.
-Such pivots are often largely irreversible, as they mean publicly reorienting the company's identity.
-A principal—say, a seasoned venture capitalist on the board—can play a crucial role by providing information about the broader market pattern recognition or sober financial realities, influencing the critical timing of such a strategic shift.
+\textbf{Corporate Transitions.} The exponential bandit framework naturally extends to strategic pivots undertaken by organizations and individuals.
+Consider a startup founder (the agent) attempting to commercialize an unproven technology.
+If early user acquisition is weak, the founder must decide whether to persist with the high-stake technology or to secure a safer alternative before exhausting their initial seed capital.
+A seasoned venture capitalist on the board (the principal) can optimize the timing of this critical corporate transition not through contracting, but by strategically revealing private insights regarding market viability or financial constraints.